slr71/notes/dnd/mad-mage.md

 puch containing 5000 gold and a cylindrical tube containing a wand.
 Dibble recognizes it as the Wand of Secrets.
 It has three charges, we can use an action to expend a charge.
 When used, it pulses and points to any secret door within 30 feet of it.

+## 2025-09-13

+We go back to the room containing the throne, and explore the room to the west of the throne.
+We enter the room to find a bed, a treasure chest, and a flesh golem.
+We defeat the flesh golem and open the chest, which contains a pouch containing 37 gold, 10 silver, 7 copper, and a tiger eye gemstone worth 10 gold.
+We explore the last unexplored hallway off of the room containing all of the statues.
+There's a closet behind a locked door on the west side of the hallway.
+We open the door, and find an abberant cultist.
+We defeat the cultist.